-The SENDCo has day-to-day responsibility for the operation of SEND policy and co- ordination of specific provision made to support individual children with SEND, including those who have EHC plans (or Statements until 2018) The SENDCo is also the designated teacher for Looked After Children (LAC).
-The SENDCO is Rachel Martin supported by the Assistant SENDCo - Sarah Hodson.
+The SENDCo has day-to-day responsibility for the operation of the SEND policy and co-ordination of specific provision to support individual children with SEND, including those who have EHC plans.

+The SENDCO is Hayley Dawson.

-SEND Governor: The SEND governor is Rachel Bertenshaw.
+The SEND Governor is Alison Wheeler.
 She has responsibility for monitoring policy implementation and liaising between the SENDCO and the Governing Body.